-Following the enactment of MAP-21, the U.S. Department of Transportation identified that three emphasis areas MPO's and States need to consider in identifying work tasks for their respective agencies: 1) transition to performance-based planning and programming; 2) promote cooperation and coordination across MPO and State boundaries where appropriate to ensure a regional approach to transportation planning; and 3) identify transportation connection gaps in access to essential services as part of the transportation process.
-The transportation planning work conducted and proposed for 2020 by the Commission is consistent with and serves to implement all three emphasis areas.
-With regards to the first emphasis area, the process used to develop the year 2035 regional transportation plan (completed in 2006) and the year 2050 regional land use and transportation plan (VISION 2050, completed in 2016) included the development of objectives and performance measures to evaluate alternative plans.
-Following the development of these plans, these performance measures, along with other measures, have been monitored at a frequency based on the availability of data-annually as reported in the Commission's annual report (Project 200-1000), every four years as part of an interim review and update of a plan (Project 220-1000), or every ten years as part of the major update to the plan (Project 220-1000) to coincide with the decennial U.S. Census and the Region travel survey conducted by the Commission.
+Following the enactment of MAP-21, the U.S. Department of Transportation identified that three emphasis areas MPOs and States need to consider in identifying work tasks for their respective agencies: 1) transition to performance-based planning and programming; 2) promote cooperation and coordination across MPO and State boundaries where appropriate to ensure a regional approach to transportation planning; and 3) identify transportation connection gaps in access to essential services as part of the transportation process.
+The transportation planning work conducted and proposed for 2021 by the Commission is consistent with and serves to implement all three emphasis areas.
+With regards to the first emphasis area, the process used to develop the year 2050 regional land use and transportation plan (VISION 2050, completed in 2016) included the development of objectives and performance measures to evaluate land use development and infrastructure investment scenarios and alternative plans.
+Following the development of these plans, these performance measures, along with other measures, have been monitored at a frequency based on the availability of data-annually as reported in the Commission's performance website (Project 200-1000), every four years as part of an interim review and update of a plan (Project 220-1000), or every ten years as part of the major update to the plan (Project 220-1000) to coincide with the decennial U.S. Census and the regional travel survey conducted by the Commission.
 In addition, the Commission will continue to work with WisDOT staff to monitor and update targets for performance measures, including those relating to vehicular crash fatalities and serious injuries, highway condition, highway system performance/congestion, vehicular emissions, and truck freight movement (Project 220-1000).
-The first interim review and update of VISION 2050 will be completed in 2020.
-The current 2019-2022 TIP, completed in 2018, and a new 2021-2024 TIP will be consistent with, and program the short-term implementation of, the regional transportation plan (Project 210-1000).
+The first interim review and update of VISION 2050 was completed in 2020.
+The current 2021-2024 TIP (Project 210-1000) completed in 2020 is consistent with, and programs the short-term implementation of, VISION 2050.

-With respect to the second emphasis area, the Commission completed, in 2016, an update of the cooperative agreement between the Commission, the Chicago Metropolitan Agency for Planning (CMAP), and the Wisconsin and Illinois Departments of Transportation for the coordination of land use and transportation planning for the Round Lake Beach-McHenry, Grays Lake, IL-WI Urbanized Area (Project 220-1000).
+With respect to the second emphasis area, the Commission completed, in 2018, an update of the cooperative agreement between the Commission, the Chicago Metropolitan Agency for Planning (CMAP), and the Wisconsin and Illinois Departments of Transportation for the coordination of land use and transportation planning for the Round Lake Beach-McHenry, Grays Lake, IL-WI Urbanized Area (Project 220-1000).
+This agreement can be found in Appendix B. Also, the Executive Director of the Commission staff meets quarterly with Executive Directors of CMAP, the Northwestern Indiana Regional Planning Commission (NIRPC), and the Southwest Michigan Planning Commission (SWMPC) to discuss issues and coordinate projects and data sharing that affect the quad-state region.
+In addition, Commission staff serves as a member and regularly attends meetings of CMAP's Transportation Committee, and CMAP staff serve as a member and regularly attends meetings of the Commission's Advisory Committee on Regional Transportation Planning.
+In 2020, the Commission completed an update to the cooperative agreement between the

-Also, the Commission staff participates in quarterly meetings of the Executive Directors of the Commission, CMAP, and the Northwestern Indiana Regional Planning Commission (NIRPC) to discuss issues and coordinate projects and data sharing that affect the tri-state region.
-In addition, Commission staff serves as a member and regularly attends meetings of CMAP's Transportation Committee, and CMAP staff serve as member and regularly attends meetings of the Commission's Advisory Committee on Regional Transportation Planning.
-In 2018, the Commission completed an update to the cooperative agreement between the Commission, the WisDOT, and the area transit operators establishing the roles and responsibilities of each agency for the coordination of land use and transportation planning in the seven-county Southeastern Wisconsin Region and is currently working to obtain agency signatures (Project 220-1000).
-Commission staff also participates in quarterly meetings organized by WisDOT of the State's MPOs and Regional Planning Commissions to discuss issues related to these agencies.
+Commission, the WisDOT, and the area transit operators establishing the roles and responsibilities of each agency for the coordination of land use and transportation planning in the seven-county Southeastern Wisconsin Region (Project 220- 1000).
+Commission staff also participates in quarterly meetings organized by WisDOT of the State's MPOs and Regional Planning Commissions to discuss issues related to these agencies, and the Executive Directors of Wisconsin's nine Regional Planning Commissions also meet at least quarterly to discuss issues impacting multiple agencies and areas of the State.